skindhu/AlphaAnimationView/README.md

-#An Carousel Widget with Alpha in and out effet for Android
+#An Carousel Widget with Alpha in and out effect for Android

 ##Usage: